 What Worked Yesterday May Not Work Today

 Laws continue to change, so it is necessary to annually scrutinize job descriptions.
 A current example would be the legalization of marijuana, and how that ties into workplace safety.
-Jobs that require the use of equipment which can be impaired through use of marijuana can raise questions as to what options an employer has given the rapid legalization of its use in multiple states.
+Jobs requiring equipment use that can be impaired through use of marijuana can raise questions as legalization continues.
+Employers must look into all of the options they have as rapid legalization continues in multiple states.

 Identify the Best Employees for a Job

 Aside from a legal concern of having a job description, there are other reasons for having them.
 For example, a job description can communicate to an employee exactly what tasks they can expect to perform.
 A job description can also address quality or quantity of work anticipated from their performance.
 Without clear communication, employees may not perform to the employer’s expectations.
 There are a number of job description templates available online that employers can use to create their own job descriptions.
 However, customers of My HR Professionals can take advantage of our HR support services and have us create them for you.

 A number of companies have an interview process that consists of multiple steps.
 Job descriptions can help identify on the front end what particular skills or abilities that are necessary for the position or outline the type of work environment that apply to the position.
 A good job description tells the applicant what the position may involve or require.
 After reading the job description, some applicants may decide that they are not a good fit for the position or are not interested in it.
 If an applicant withdraws his or her application, a prospective employer cannot be held liable for any “adverse action” under any applicable laws.